TodePond/TodePondDotCom/wikiblogarden/scrappy-fiddles/sharing/normalising/live/readme.md

 He says that the important thing is:

-> "making space for community, and getting the conditions right so the community then grows itself.
+> "Making space for community, and getting the conditions right so the community then grows itself.
 I think to really align with this approach it's good to stop talking about making tools for people.
 I think tools are much more limited than languages or environments."

 [NO MORE TOOLS](https://www.todepond.com/wikiblogarden/better-computing/worse-computing/no-more-tools/)